 If children have unwanted thoughts or compulsive behaviour, or both, which don’t go away and which interfere with daily life, they might have obsessive compulsive disorder (OCD).

-- more severe obsessions and compulsions than her peers
+- more severe obsessions and compulsions than their peers

-- obsessive thoughts and/or compulsive behaviour that upset her and stop her from enjoying life or that interfere with your family’s everyday activities
+- obsessive thoughts and/or compulsive behaviour that upset them and stop them from enjoying life or that interfere with your family’s everyday activities

 - obsessive thoughts and/or compulsive behaviour that last for more than six months.